ArduPilot/ardupilot_wiki/common/source/docs/common-omnibusnanov6.rst

 :ref:`BATT_CURR_PIN <BATT_CURR_PIN>` = 11

-:ref:`BATT_CURR_SCALE <BATT_CURR_SCALE>` = 18.2
+:ref:`BATT_AMP_PERVLT <BATT_AMP_PERVLT>` = 18.2

 Set :ref:`BATT_MONITOR <BATT_MONITOR>` to 4 (= analog voltage and current) and reboot for full battery monitoring support.

 .. note::

    Current pin defaults to pin 11 in ardupilot runtime.
 Alternatively, it can be used for analog RSSI input or connecting an analog airspeed sensor.
-Adjust :ref:`BATT_CURR_SCALE <BATT_CURR_SCALE>` default of 18.2 as required by the individual current sensor hardware used.
+Adjust :ref:`BATT_AMP_PERVLT <BATT_AMP_PERVLT>` default of 18.2 as required by the individual current sensor hardware used.

 Flashing Firmware